Editor’s note: This story was updated on Nov. 7 to reflect new information about budget negotiations.

-For federal employees who are planning to file for their retirement this year, processing of clams by the Office of Personnel Management would continue even if Congress fails to pass a budget by Sept.
-30.
+For federal employees who are planning to file for their retirement this year, processing of clams by the Office of Personnel Management would continue even if Congress fails to pass a budget once the continuing resolution expires on Nov.
+17.

 The end of the calendar year is a popular time for federal employees to retire from civil service, with OPM historically receiving a surge of applications in January.
 In years past, that has also coincided with weeks-long government shutdowns that have dragged on past the beginning of the fiscal year on Oct.
 1.